google/gfw-toolkit/README.md

 Each set of scripts has an INSTALL document with helpful instructions for installing the scripts.
-In addition, each set of scripts includes HOWTO documents to demonstrated a few of the commands provided.
+In addition, each set of scripts includes HOWTO documents to demonstrate a few of the commands provided.

 ## Support